Domestic Professional Service Corporations (PC)

 Under current statutes (Subdivision 4 of Section 224 of Education Law) use of the designation M.D.
 (Doctor of Medicine) is limited to those individuals who have received that academic degree from an accredited medical school, whether or not they elect to pursue licensure in this State as a physician.
 Physician is the licensed title, and Article 131 of the Education Law permits the Department to grant a license as a physician to any individual who, among other criteria, presents evidence of a medical education equivalent to that which would be earned in a registered or approved medical school.
-This includes graduates with the M.D. degree, those who receive a Doctor of Osteopathy degree, and those who receive a differently titled degree in another country.
+This includes graduates with the M.D. degree, those who receive a Doctor of Osteopathic Medicine degree, and those who receive a differently titled degree in another country.
 All may qualify as licensed physicians in New York, but none is permitted, solely on the basis of licensure, to use the designation M.D. after his or her name; it is, rather, the fact of having earned it as an academic degree that permits use of the M.D. designation.
 Provision is made in the Education Law (Section 6529) for physicians who meet certain criteria to petition the Board of Regents for conferral of the M.D. degree.
 For further information on this issue, please contact the Professional Corporations Unit at:

 New York State Education Department

 Professional Corporations Unit

 89 Washington Avenue

 Albany, NY 12234-1000